Aran Quinn

 OPENING : 08.10.2025 | 6 to 8 pm | 15 rue du Page, 1050 Brussels

-We are pleased to present a group exhibition with Claire Nicolet, Iris Marchand, Jacques Merle, Aran Quinn & Shishi San on view October 8th to November 8th, 2025.
+EDJI Gallery is pleased to present a group exhibition with Claire Nicolet, Iris Marchand, Jacques Merle, Aran Quinn & Shishi San on view October 8th to November 8th, 2025.

 Clay, Pigments & Fluff is on view at EDJI Gallery, Rue du Page 15, 1050 Brussels, October 8 to November 29, 2025.
-Opening October 8, 6 to 8 pm.

-For images and press inquiries: hello@edjigallery.com.
+Contact us for images and press inquiries: hello@edjigallery.com.